LeeJU0912/LeeJU0912/README.md

-# 👋 HELLO!
+# 👋 Hi, There!

 My name is JaeUk Lee.

-I'm interested in ML, Back-end Developing.
+I'm interested in HPC Distributed System, Web-development.